MatthijsKamstra/haxejs/haxejs/about.md

 I started with the information from the old site.
 A simple copy, paste.
 Most of the content of this site/book is from different sources (with permission of the writers).
 Eventually (that means in the future) I will rewrite it (or not).

-The JavaScript documentation was not really what I wanted to document; I started with [HaxeNode](http://matthijskamstra.github.io/haxenode/).
-**But what is node.js without JavaScript!**
+The JavaScript documentation was not what I wanted to document; I started with [HaxeNode](http://matthijskamstra.github.io/haxenode/).  **But what is node.js without JavaScript!**

-The rewrite will focus on getting the old information/tutorials updated to current use of Haxe and Javascript.
+The rewrite will focus on getting the old information/tutorials updated to current use of Haxe and JavaScript.
 *And more motivational gif :D !*